tongwu-msft/azure-rest-api-specs/docs-ref-conceptual/time-series-insights/time-series-insights-reference-reference-data-api.md

 |Fan1|Red|5||
 |Fan2|White||2|

-When the two events in the event hub message are processed by the Time Series Insights ingress engine, they will be joined with the correct reference data item.
+When the two events in the event hub message are processed by the Time Series Insights ingress engine, they are joined with the correct reference data item.
 The events output has the following structure:

 ```json
 [